Best microSD Cards for Galaxy Note 8 in 2022

 How much extra storage do you actually need?

 Of course, that's not to say there aren't some great deals available on bigger storage options.
 If you want to max out your storage the 256GB card from Samsung is a great option.
-On the other end of the spectrum, the 64GB Evo Select is a steal at under $15 to double your phone's storage.
+On the other end of the spectrum, the 64GB Evo Select is a steal - you can double your phone's storage for very little extra dough.
 If you think 128GB is your goldilocks storage size, then I'd recommend the Kingston Canvas Select.